jbial/neural-planets/README.md

 For brevity, I left out the command line parameters for the model.

 #### 3. Planet interpolation
 A special case of animations is the planet interpolation animation which corresponds to `animation_type=planet_interpolation`.
-This animation can interpolate between two different planet models, so it requires specification of parameters for a second neural network - this can be done in `config/other.yaml` or on the command line with the same structure as before but with the `other.[PARAMETER]` modifier.
+This animation can interpolate between two different planet models, so it requires specification of parameters for a second neural network - this can be done manually by editing the parameters in the `config/other.yaml` file, or on the command line with additional planet parameters modified by the `other.[PARAMETER]` prefix.

 <p align="center">
   <img src="samples/planet_interpolation.gif" alt="animated" />